Chingyuan123/Parental-mixed-gender-preferences-revealed-by-IVF-twin-births/README.md

 Part 4: Calculation of the MLE standard errors of parameters and the values used in Figures 3 and 4 based on the estimates obtained from Part 3 (in STATA).

-Part 5: To examine an alternative classification scheme, where wealth and age are divided into seven and five groups, respectively.
+Part 5: To examine an alternative classification scheme, where wealth and age are divided into seven and five groups, respectively (Tables S3-S4).

 Part 6: To employ a logit regression to examine the effects of the IVF percentage, wealth, and the IVF success rate on multiple birth outcomes and the one-boy-one-girl twin rate.